Please note: Images in this article were taken before current COVID-19 safety measures were in place.

 Fancy studying in Asia to boost your business credentials?
-Apply for a Hamer Scholarship by 17 March.
+Apply for a Hamer Scholarship.

 The Victorian Government’s Hamer Scholarship, first offered in 2012, is a program that allows a select number of Victorians each year (preferably those already in the workforce) to undertake a minimum of five months of intensive language study at nominated universities in Asia.
 The scholarships are worth $10,000 to study in China or Indonesia, and $15,000 to study in Japan or Korea.